Psychopoulet/node-pluginsmanager-plugin/documentation/DescriptorUser.md

   * ``` protected _releaseWorkSpace(data?: any): Promise<void>; ``` MUST be re-writted (optional in Orchestrator childs).
 Used to avoid full release logic re-writting.

 #### public

+> Please note the fact that "init" and "release" methods of each child should not be re-writted

   * ``` public init(data?: any): Promise<void> ``` should NOT be re-writted.
 Each child has is own init logic.
   * ``` public release(data?: any): Promise<void> ``` should NOT be re-writted.
 Each child has is own release logic.